 Cross Platform Segregation of Duties: The Next Key Report Crisis

-The inital impact caused hundreds of additional hours spent conducting external audits and significant controls and technical remediation to increase confidence in the accuracy of information generation from systems used to facilitate the controls in place.
-This added time and labor resulted in clients being charged with additional fees.
+The initial impact caused hundreds of additional hours spent conducting external audits and significant controls and technical remediation to increase confidence in the accuracy of information generation from systems used to facilitate the controls in place.
+This naturally added time and labor, which resulted in clients being charged with additional fees.
 The coming scrutiny of the Segregation of Duties controls will generate disruption on a similarly large, costly scale.

 Why?
 Because as management continues to automate business processes through transformation and technology enablement, the importance of Segregation of Duties controls and audit firms’ reliance on them will only continue to increase.
 This technology enablement will naturally expose intricate complexities within business processes, including expanding critical functions to systems outside of the primary ERP.

 These cross-platform functions will create difficulties for management and auditors alike as they seek to ensure all appropriate Segregation of Duties have been maintained – something audit firms have struggled with for years, but soon will not be able to ignore.
 We speculate that these Cross-ERP and Segregation of Duties concerns will eventually mirror those of Key Reports.